6.2 Miles San Francisco Bay Bridge to Bridge

 Testing out the Waters

-Finally, one swim friend told me about the Dolphin Club and South End Rowing Club.
-She recommended that I go there to talk to swimmers, get comfortable, and test out the water.
+A few weeks before my swim, one swim friend told me about the Dolphin Club and South End Rowing Club.
+She recommended that I go there to talk to swimmers, get comfortable, and test out the water before the big swim.
 This was the best advice I've been given yet.
 Now, I won't swim new water without attempting to try it out before if I have time.

 The day before my big swim, I went to the South End Rowing Club.
 I swam reluctantly without my wet suit because I didn't want to get it soaking wet before my big swim the next day.
 It was freezing!
 I stood by the water, knee-deep, really not wanting to jump in and swim.
 I eventually caught the attention of a lady swimmer in the bay who came to my rescue and urged me to swim with her.
 We swam together, to a buoy.
 The water was murky and deep blue.
 I couldn't see anything - just what I feared.
 Who knew what lurked down there!